wino6687/SWEpy/README.md

 1. Missing data can cause plotting to error out.
 	- missing data is common in the mid-latitudes, so if your midlat study area errors out when plotting, this is likely the issue

-2. <s>There are some weird dates in the file paths of 25km data from 2003-2017 causing web scraper to error out.</s>
+2. There are some weird dates in the file paths of 25km data from 2003-2017 causing web scraper to error out.
 	- According to the NSIDC, this is because N and S grid images contain data from more than one single day, and thus the dating of certain data is slightly off.
 I am going to dig into the pattern more to find a fix on SWEpy's end.
-	- This should be fixed on SWEpy's end as of June 25, 2018.
+	- There are still some issue days.
+April 9th, 2004 is missing all N25km-F15 files, while the day prior and next day have these files.
+This will cause the automated scraping to error out.

 1. <s>Long sessions of web scraping can time out</s>
 	1. Occasionaly the scraping session times out, which is not good for several-hour long scraping sessions.